Demand for physical silver has been surging for most of the past two years. Buyers massively outnumber sellers.

 Bid and ask premiums will change over time.

-But they provide an indication of how good a “deal” the investor is getting right now.
+But they indicate how good a “deal” the investor is getting right now.

 It is, of course, generally a good idea to buy metal at the lowest overall price per ounce, provided investors avoid buying something that will be difficult to sell later.
 Beyond that, focusing on the bid / ask spread can improve returns on your precious metals investment.

 We’ll illustrate using two products – one which has among the highest spreads currently and the one with the lowest.